magento/devdocs/_includes/install/file-system-umask-over.md

 <div markdown="1">

+## Marketing announcement
+Starting with Magento 2.0.6, Magento provides a more flexible way for you to set file ownership and permissions.
+Instead of setting permissions explicitly, we enable you to create a file named `mage_umask` in your Magento root directory.
+By default, the umask is `002`, which means that files have 775 permissions and directories have 664 permissions.

+For more details, see [Magento file system ownership and permissions]({{ site.gdeurl }}install-gde/prereq/apache-user.html).

+Don't set specific file/dir permissions

+mage_umask

 ## Overview of ownership and permissions {#umask-over}
 Even in a development environment, you want your Magento installation to be secure.
-To help prevent issues related to unauthorized people or processes doing potentially harmful things to your system, we recommend some guidelines related to file system ownership and security:
+To help prevent issues related to unauthorized people or processes doing potentially harmful things to your system, we recommend some guidelines related to file system ownership and permissions:

 *	Choose file system permissions that enable you to run Magento but that also provides security against unwanted access.